caroocortes/wikidata-edit-history/README.md

 | `property_stats` | Most edited properties (wrt. number of entities that have a change to that entity) and type of action distribution |

 Output figures are saved to `analysis/results/figures/`.

+We provide datasets to run this analysis ([WiDiff: Analysis Results from Wikidata Edit History Dump (June 2025)][https://doi.org/10.5281/zenodo.19771569]).
+Download the *widiff_analysis_results_20250601.zip* and put the .csv files in the folder `analysis/results/`.

 **Note:** On first run, set `reload_data: true` to execute the SQL queries and store the results.
 Subsequent runs can use `reload_data: false` to load from the stored results.